dough10/subsonic-api/README.md

 # Subsonic-API
-Subsonic API wrapper in plain es6 Javascript with no dependencies.
+Subsonic API in a es6 Javascript Class with no dependencies.

-Wrapper is currently incomplete but is in development for use in my Chrome web app PolySonic.
+Currently incomplete but is in development for use in my Chrome web app PolySonic.

-This wrapper will not send login details untill a "ping" response has returned the api version and wrapper knows if it can use md5 authentication authentication method

 Usage Example